-NOW OPEN FOR SOME U-PICK VEGETABLES.
-CALL FOR APPOINTMENT.
-STRAWBERRIES MID DECEMBER
+NOW OPEN FOR U-PICK STRAWBERRIES & VEGETABLES.

 Morning and afternoons are the best time to beat the heat.
 For your safety and ours, the fields will be closed during inclement weather.

 Please call ahead to check on berry conditions and availability!

 George and Joan Casey started their agricultural career in 1962 when George took over his Father's dairy farm located in Largo, Florida.
 In 1970, the Caseys purchased their first beef cattle.
 After many side ventures in real estate, George and Joan returned to their farming heritage and purchased Land in Hernando County in 2001.
 Today this property is the home of 40 head of Angus cattle and 9 acres of u-pick plants 60,000 strawberry plants, 1000 blueberry plants and 900 thornless blackberry plants.
 The family run farm is operated by the next generation of Caseys, Jeff & Debrah Casey.
 Start your own family tradition, and join the Caseys in late November to pick fresh strawberries, first of April to pick fresh ripe blueberries and the first of June for thornless blackberries.
 Hurry, they won't last long!

 - We have buckets that you can use for picking and bags for carrying them home.